Are Your Managers Good at Conducting Effective Meetings?

 Clear roles allow you to explicitly keep out attendees that do not have a role in the meeting.
 Use other avenues to keep other stakeholders in the loop.
 Unclear role clarity in meetings can increase frustration and decrease effectiveness.
 Done right, having clearly defined roles will improve your meeting process and outcomes.

-Once the meeting has been deemed necessary and important, pre-work can be an effective meeting strategy to encourage accountability and engagement.
 In addition to everyone having the objectives, agenda and attendee list ahead of time, we recommend including pre-work if it will help participants to hit the ground running so that the collective time together can be spent on deeper discussions and better decision making.

 Done right, pre-work should improve focus and create a greater sense of urgency.
 Then plan on spending 10-15% at the beginning of the meeting to review and finalize the meeting agenda.
 Starting off with the right context and buy-in is paramount for meeting success.

 Done right, improving accountability will make sure your meetings matter.

 The Bottom Line